 Where should convenience leaders focus?

-Carefully plan store networks, simplify online and offline shopping, and use AI and data analytics to personalise shopping experiences.
+Carefully plan store networks, simplify online and offline shopping, and use AI and data analytics to personalize shopping experiences.

 Inspiration leaders take on a more active role in connecting consumers with the kind of food they love—even if it’s something they haven’t tried before.
 They also look to freshen up both store and digital experiences to excite and inspire food lovers and make them want to spend their time with the brand.